 Do you have a passion for motherhood and fitness?
 Fit 4 Mom offers outdoor fitness programs for pregnant women and moms.
 Individuals interested in this opportunity can look for a local franchise hiring instructors, or you can be your own boss and purchase a franchise.
 The initial franchising fee starts at $4,995, with the potential to earn a part-time or full-time income in your territory.

 5. Dog Walker

 Do you love dogs?
 Then you could be on your way to making $10 – $25 per hour just by walking and caring for dogs.
-You can find local dog walking gigs on Care.com, or you can choose to start your own dog walking and pet sitting business.
+You can find local dog-walking gigs on Care.com, or you can choose to start your own dog walking and pet sitting business.
 In fact, this Orange County Resident is making $120K per year as a pet sitter/dog walker to 45 canine clients.
 For more information on this career, check out the National Association of Professional Pet Sitters.

 6. Nature Photographer

-Looking for places to sell your photos?
+Are you looking for places to sell your photos?
 Check out this HUGE list of companies that will pay you for your images!

 Okay, these next two gigs are NOT home-based.
-They're actually more geared towards high school or college students, but they will definitely get you outdoors!
+They’re more geared towards high school or college students, but they will definitely get you outdoors!

 7. Camp Counselor